Carol Merrill: Other interests

 After Let's Make A Deal, Merrill began working in the natural health field.
 She has written articles on various personal health topics for two online newsletters.

-In an interview on Late Night with David Letterman in 1982, Merrill stated that she was managing a restaurant she was part owner of, The Whale Watch restaurant in Malibu.
+In an interview on Late Night with David Letterman in 1982, Merrill stated that she was managing a restaurant in Malibu she was part owner of, The Whale Watch.
 In 1989, Merrill moved to Hawaii and spent several years working on various environmental issues.
 For her environmental work, she received the Hawaii County Mayor's Award of Excellence and the First Lady's Outstanding Volunteer Award from the State of Hawaii.
 From 2001-09, she and her husband, Mark Burgess, lived in Australia before returning to Hawaii.
-In recent years, Merrill has reappeared on the Biography Channel's episode about Monty Hall, and on several episodes of Hollywood Squares (serving as a bonus prize model during the show's first Game Show Week in 2002).
+In later years, Merrill has reappeared on the Biography Channel's episode about Monty Hall, and on several episodes of Hollywood Squares.

 Personal life

 Carol Lue Hiller's first husband was Richard Thomas "Tom" Merrill, whom she married in Los Angeles County, California, on July 17, 1960, at the age of nineteen.
-Her second husband, Bernie Safire, is the father of her daughter, Hillary Safire.
+Her second husband, Bernie Safire, is the father of her only child, daughter Hillary Safire.
 Hillary appeared as the model for The New Truth or Consequences in 1987, and in the 1983 Sports Illustrated swimsuit issue.
 Carol Merrill has been married to Mark Burgess since 1985.
 Carol Merrill is the aunt of actress Carla Gugino, who has credited Merrill as being the person responsible for getting her interested in show business.

 References in popular culture

-Merrill is mentioned by name in lyrics of the song "Door Number Three", written by Steve Goodman and Jimmy Buffett, and featured on Buffett's 1974 album A1A as well as on Goodman's 1975 album Jessie's Jig and Other Favorites.
+Merrill is mentioned by name in lyrics of the song "Door Number Three", written by Steve Goodman and Jimmy Buffett, and featured on Buffett's 1974 album A1A and on Goodman's 1975 album Jessie's Jig and Other Favorites.